This post was sponsored by Enjoy Life Foods. All comments and opinions are my own. This post also contains affiliate links.

-All it takes is a dollop of food coloring gel, and VOILA–you’ve created some fun eyeballs.
+All it takes is a dollop of food coloring gel, and VOILA–you’ve created some fun monster eyeballs.

-I had them waiting on a plate for my son when he got home from school and he was pretty stoked!
+I had the monster eyeballs waiting on a plate for my son when he got home from school and he was pretty stoked!
 I was happy to surprise him, but next time I think I’ll let him help me make them since they’re so easy.
 Plus, painting the blood-shot portion of the eyes is kinda fun and you really can’t go wrong.

 - Separate the sandwich cookies.
 I found it makes a better eyeball if you put all of the white portion on one, instead of trying to split it in half.
 Save the plain side for eating later, or for a great cookie crust (like this frozen raspberry pie!)

 - Squeeze a dollop of green food coloring onto the white filling.